What is Low-Level Laser Therapy (LLLT)?

 ARRC LED utilizes frequencies to augment the efficacy of our brain protocols.

-Skin And Mucosal Disorders
+Skin and Mucosal Disorders

 - Eyes: Do not aim laser beams into the eyes; everyone present should wear appropriate safety spectacles.

-- Cancer: Do not treat any known primary carcinoma or secondary metastasis over the site unless the patient is undergoing chemotherapy when LLLT can be used to reduce side effects such as mucositis.
-LLLT can be considered in terminally-ill cancer patients for palliative relief.
+- Cancer: Do not treat any known primary carcinoma or secondary metastasis over the site unless the patient is undergoing chemotherapy, when LLLT can be used to reduce side effects such as mucositis.
+LLLT can be considered in terminally ill cancer patients for palliative relief.

 Research

 The effectiveness of Low-Level Therapy for neck pain was recently reviewed by an initiative conducted by a multidisciplinary team of researchers and clinicians.
-They concluded that Low-Level Laser Therapy could be a beneficial treatment for certain types of neck pain.
-These include pain that causes little or no interference with daily activities and pain that limit daily activities, compared to radiculopathy (arm pain) or severe pathology.
+They concluded that Low-Level Laser Light Therapy could be a beneficial treatment for certain types of neck pain.[6]
+These include pain that causes little or no interference with daily activities and pain that limits daily activities, compared to radiculopathy (arm pain) or severe pathology.